 Note: Before declaring a Russian teaching minor, candidates must consult with the section leader.

 Register with the secretary in the department office.

-For students accepted into the major after August 1, 2014, grades below C in any required coursework in a teaching major or teaching minor will not be accepted.
-Teacher candidates must maintain a total GPA of 3.0 or higher throughout the program and to qualify for student teaching.
-For details on admission and retention requirements for teaching majors and teaching minors, see Educator Preparation Program (EPP) Requirements in the undergraduate catalog.
+For students accepted into the major after December 16, 2019, grades below C in any required coursework in a teaching major or teaching minor will not be accepted.
+Teacher candidates must maintain a cumulative GPA of 2.7 or higher once admitted into the program and to qualify for student teaching.
+For additional details on admission and retention requirements for teaching majors and teaching minors, see Educator Preparation Program Requirements in the Undergraduate Catalog.

 requirement 1 Complete 3 courses